bneijt/tryhaskell/README.md

 -   Add a lesson/lesson texts
 -   See if we can get multple haskell lines to work, or have an easy way of editing previous lines

+BUGS

+- Add scrolling
+- Suggestions are added twice
+- Suggestions are white on white